prankard/testdocs/README.md

 Thanks to the original [Robotlegs Contributors](https://github.com/robotlegs/robotlegs-framework/graphs/contributors) who developed the first and second revision of the framework.
 Your original source has been beautifully done with painfully complex patterns.

 Thanks to all who have [contributed to this repository](./graphs/contributors).
-Without you I'm not sure if this port would have been finished.
+Without you this port would be vaporware.

 And thanks to whomever is reading this text, if you are benefiting from this framework it's made the year writing this port worthwhile.